Kotlin/KEEP/proposals/collection-literals.md

 The rejected proposal was to allow writing `List [1, 2]`.
 The proposal was rejected because users can anyway desugar `[1, 2]` to `List.of(1, 2)` or `listOf(1, 2)`.

+Note that it's possible to abuse `operator fun get` (which could be an extension function) to achieve `List [1, 2]` syntax.
+We want to reserve that syntax, that's why it's proposed to forbid to simultaneously declare `operator fun get` and `operator fun of`.
+Since `operator fun of` can't be declared as an extension function, it's always possible to detect simultaneous declaration of the operators.

 ### Rejected proposal: use improved overload resolution algorithm only to refine non-empty overload candidates set on the fixated tower level